Saturday September 28, 2019 – 2019 Aurora Fall Open

-On a typical night we get 20 – 25 players.
-One night recently we got 36 players.
+On a typical night we get 25 – 35 players so you will be able to find someone to play with.
 We setup 10 tables so 20 players can play at the same time.
 8 courts are 13 ft wide and 38 long and two courts under running track are 12 ft wide by 20 ft long.
 Some players also choose to play doubles.
 Sometimes the 10th table in the back under the running track is used for coaching.

 The Eola Community Center

 Aurora, IL 60504

 We play in the south side of the main gym behind the blue curtain.